WyvernIXTL/license-fetcher/README.md

 + Also retrieves licenses in the build step and loads them into the program.

 #### Cons
-- Does not fetch licenses from loacal source files.
+- Does not fetch licenses from local source files.
 - Very slow.
 - Does not compress licenses.